ChrisXzz/vertebrae_segmentation/README.md

 If you use the released models or code, please cite both

-1. **Meng D et al.,Vertebrae segmentation, identification and localization using a graph optimization and a synergistic cycle, 2021.** [link]()
+1. **Meng D et al.,Vertebrae segmentation, identification and localization using a graph optimization and a synergistic cycle, 2021.** [http://arxiv.org/abs/2110.12177](http://arxiv.org/abs/2110.12177)
 2. **Sekuboyina A et al., VerSe: A Vertebrae Labelling and Segmentation Benchmark for Multi-detector CT Images, 2021.** [https://doi.org/10.1016/j.media.2021.102166](https://doi.org/10.1016/j.media.2021.102166)